FinalZJY/cluster-shared-memory/README.md

 ![node-current](https://img.shields.io/node/v/cluster-shared-memory)
 ![GitHub repo size](https://img.shields.io/github/repo-size/FinalZJY/cluster-shared-memory)

-A cross-process storage acts like shared memory for Node.js applications which use the cluster module.
+Cross-process storage acts like shared memory for Node.js applications which use the cluster module.

 If you are looking for a tool to share the physical memory, cluster-shared-memory